COVID-19: North Korea's withdrawal from international sport a lost opportunity to engage with the world | DW | 20.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-It's unclear whether COVID-19 was the main reason North Korea withdrew from the Olympics and the World Cup.
-What is clear, is that without sport, Pyongyang has lost its most visible vehicle to engage with the world.
+It's unclear if COVID was the main reason North Korea withdrew from the Olympics and the World Cup.
+What is clear is that, without sport, Pyongyang has lost the most visible vehicle with which to engage with the world.

 The international community has since returned to the sporting arena but North Korea is still nowhere to be seen.
 In April, Pyongyang announced it was withdrawing from the Olympics, the only country in the world to do so.
 A similar decision was made the following month regarding the 2022 World Cup.